 - Policy NR-7.1: Review existing policies, procedures, and guidelines regarding plant, shrub, and tree palettes, and consider revisions to ensure they feature native and naturalized non-invasive species.
 (New code) - Policy NR-7.2: Adopt standards for new public parks to include recommended vegetation featured on the revised plant, shrub, and tree palette.
-(Public Works) - Policy NR-7.3: Perform regular removal of invasive species on public lands to help protect native habitats.
-(Parks and Rec) - Policy NR-7.4: Create and distribute educational resources and incentives to increase awareness and use of native, resilient species in landscaping on private properties. - Policy NR-7.5: Work with local nurseries to highlight native and naturalized non-invasive species and discourage the sale of invasive species.
+(Parks and Rec) - Policy NR-7.3: Perform regular removal of invasive species on public lands to protect native habitats.
+(Parks and Rec) - Policy NR-7.4: Create and distribute educational resources and incentives to increase awareness and use of native and resilient species in landscaping on private properties.
+(Community Involvement) - Policy NR-7.5: Work with local nurseries to highlight native and naturalized non-invasive species and discourage the sale of invasive species.
 (Community Involvement) - Policy NR-7.6: Create or promote a yard habitat certification program encouraging landscaping practices that support native ecosystems.
-(Community Involvement)
+(Community Involvement) - Policy NR-7.7: Monitor and assess the health and air quality benefits of the urban forest canopy through regular tree surveys and air quality measurements.
+(Parks and Rec) - Policy NR-7.8: Consider drafting and urban forest management plan that prioritizes native and naturalized non-invasive tree species known for to improve air filtration and species habitat.
+(Parks and Rec)